tixtixti/Advent-of-code-24/README.md

 Advent of code 2024.
-JS main, rust alt.
+Pure JS